magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 (deftask add-source-paths
   "Add paths to :source-paths environment variable"
   [t dirs PATH #{str} ":source-paths"]
-  (set-env! :source-paths #(into % dirs)) identity)
+  (merge-env! :source-paths dirs)
+  identity)
 ```

+> NOTE 1: here used the `merge-env!` expression instead of the
+> `set-env!` one because it makes the code easier to be read.

 Boot's tasks are like
 [Ring](https://github.com/ring-clojure/ring/wiki/Concepts#handlers)
 handlers, but instead of taking a request map and returning a response
 map, they take and return a
 [fileset object](https://github.com/boot-clj/boot/wiki/Filesets). `add-source-paths`
 does not do anything special.
-It only alters the `:source-paths`
+It only merges the `:source-paths` value
-environment variable and returns the `identity` function to make it a
+with the passed one and returns the `identity` function to make it a
 composable task.

 Now substitute the newly defined `add-source-paths` task to the